Deep Ancient Roman Republican Coin Classification via Feature Fusion and Attention

 \section{Experiments}

-In this section of the paper, we present a quantitative and qualitative performance evaluation of our method against state-of-the-art traditional and convolutional neural network algorithms.
+This section of the paper presents a quantitative and qualitative performance evaluation of our method against state-of-the-art traditional and convolutional neural network algorithms.
 Firstly, we show the focus of our network on different objects for classification.
 Then, we investigate the influence of various feature inputs on performance accuracy.
 Subsequently, we report on the generalization capability of our method.